SShink0/Ardupilot/libraries/AP_HAL_ChibiOS/hwdef/BlitzWingH743/README.md

 ## OSD Support

 The BLITZ Wing H743 supports OSD using OSD_TYPE 1 (MAX7456 driver).
+Simultaneously, DisplayPort HD OSD is enabled by default and available on the HD VTX connector.

 ## PWM Output